 Much more than a 'poo farm'

 Did you know the sewage treatment facilities make up a small portion of the vast site?
-There are a variety of natural habitats, which together support diverse plant, animal and reptile species — some that are critically endangered.
-It is home to some of the most rare frog species in the world, and was declared an internationally significant wetland for waterfowl in 1983 under the Ramsar Convention.
+The Western Treatment Plant is home to some of the most rare frog species in the world, and was declared an internationally significant wetland for waterfowl in 1983 under the Ramsar Convention.

 History and culture